Vesper Lynd

-Novel biography
+In novel

 Vesper Lynd works at MI6 headquarters as a personal assistant to the Head of Section S. She is lent to Bond, much to his irritation, to assist him in his mission to bankrupt Le Chiffre, the paymaster of a SMERSH-controlled trade union.
 She poses as a radio seller, working with secret agent René Mathis, and later as Bond's companion to infiltrate the casino in Royale-Les-Eaux, where Le Chiffre frequently gambles.
 After Bond takes all of Le Chiffre's money in a high-stakes game of baccarat, Vesper is abducted by Le Chiffre's thugs, who also capture Bond when he tries to rescue her.
 Both are rescued after Le Chiffre is murdered by a SMERSH agent as punishment for losing the organization's money, but only after Le Chiffre has tortured Bond.

 Vesper visits Bond every day in the hospital, and the two grow very close; much to his own surprise, Bond develops genuine feelings for her, and even dreams of leaving the service and marrying her.
 After he is released from the hospital, they go on a holiday together and eventually become lovers.

 Vesper has a terrible secret, however – she is a double agent working for the Soviet Ministry of Internal Affairs (MVD) and worked with Bond only because she was ordered to lure him into a trap.
 (Her kidnapping was staged to lure Bond into Le Chiffre's clutches.)
 Before she met Bond, she had been romantically involved with a Polish RAF operative.
 This man had been captured by SMERSH and revealed information about Vesper under torture.
 Hence, SMERSH was using this operative to blackmail Vesper into helping them.
 After Le Chiffre's death, she tries to make a fresh start with Bond, but she realises this is impossible when she sees SMERSH operative Adolph Gettler tracking them.
-Consumed with guilt and certain that SMERSH will find and kill both of them, she commits suicide, leaving a note admitting her treachery and pledging her love to Bond.
+Consumed with guilt and certain that SMERSH will find and kill both of them, she dies by suicide, leaving a note admitting her treachery and pledging her love to Bond.

 Bond deals with his grief over her death by denouncing her as a traitor and returning to work as though nothing has happened, coldly telling his superiors, "The bitch is dead now."

-[The abrupt prosaic choice of vocabulary ending the novel may come from Christopher Marlowe's play The Jew of Malta where the following quotation serves as the definition of a lady: